NKTgLaw/NKTgLaw/README.md

 ---
 ## 🌐 NKTg Autonomous Vehicle Ecosystem: Physics & Distributed Control

-Pproject hosts an **autonomous vehicle project powered by the ESP32**, governed by the principles of the **NKTg Law**.
+The project hosts an autonomous vehicle powered by the ESP32, governed by the principles of the NKTg Law.
 The system integrates specialized sensors and a web-based dashboard for real-time data monitoring and telemetry.

-Pproject is globally verifiable and accessible.
-Through this distributed presence, the system operates not merely as software, but as a persistent and autonomous computational physics framework—capable of existing, executing, and being validated independently of centralized control.
+The system is globally verifiable and accessible.
+Through this distributed presence, it operates not merely as software, but as a persistent and autonomous computational physics framework—capable of existing, executing, and being validated independently of centralized control.

 ### 🔗 Distributed Repository Presence